Engaging in future generations

-Teachers and students as future users are involved in the process of creating the application from the very beginning.
+Teachers and students as future users, have been involved in the process of creating the application from the very beginning.

-- to question the use of digital tools in schools,
+- questionned the use of digital tools in schools,

-- to create a tool that meets the needs of its users, and that takes into account their problems and constraints,
+- created a tool that meets the needs of its users, and that takes into account their problems and constraints,

-- to create strong research-action partnerships with committed teachers and schools.
+- created strong research-action partnerships with committed teachers and schools.

-Three classes are selected in each country to participate in the pilot project.
+Three classes have been selected in each country to participate in the pilot project.

-Over a school year starting in September 2018/2019, our teams will accompany teachers and students, allowing them to test the application independently.
+Over a school year starting in September 2018/2019, our teams worked with teachers and students, allowing them to test the application independently.